 - Subcutaneous bruises occur just beneath the skin.

-- Tenderness in the area of bruising.
-The tenderness will improve as the bruise heals.
+You may also experience pain and tenderness in the area of bruising.
+These symptoms generally improve as the bruise heals.

-- bruising while taking a blood thinner mediation
+- bruising while taking aspirin or other blood thinners

 - swelling and pain in the area of bruising